Written by Jennifer Azubuike

 Talking about being thankful, my grandmother used to say in a proverb “When you praise a soldier for fighting on your behalf, he will be motivated to go again.”
 Simply put, the Lord wants us to remember His victories on our behalf.
 I say so because He was pissed each time the children of Israel murmured and complained when they were faced with difficulties and quickly forgot His past wonders on their behalf.

-What are the wonderful answers God has given to your requests in the past?
+What is the wonderful answers God has given to your requests in the past?
 Do you still remember them?
 I mean do you have a testimony box?